circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ### Additional Heroku Configuration

-The demo application is configured to run on Heroku with settings provided `config.py` and `manage.py`.
+The demo application is configured to run on Heroku with settings provided in `config.py` and `manage.py`.
 These two files tell the app to use production settings, run migrations for the PostgreSQL database, and use SSL when on Heroku.

 Other files required by Heroku are: